ok-diego/vite-app/README.md

 `cd vite-app`

-If you installed Vite from terminal open vscode with `code .`
+If you installed Vite from terminal open VScode with `code .`

 Run commands: